spectrocloud/librarium/content/docs/00-release-notes.md

 **Known Issues**

-* While deploying multiple applications on a Sandbox cluster, the first installed application gets stuck at deployment, leads to other applications within the same Sandbox cluster getting stuck.
+* While deploying multiple applications on a Sandbox cluster, if one of the application get stuck because of some errors it can cause other deployments in the same sandbox cluster to get stuck in deploying state.